McKinley Hill Stadium

 McKinley Hill Stadium is a 2,000-seater football stadium at McKinley Hill in Taguig, Metro Manila, Philippines.

 History

-McKinley Hill Stadium was erected by real estate developer Megaworld Corporation and constructed by All Asia Structures, Inc..
-The contract to develop the stadium intended for business process outsourcing (BPO) company teams and high school and collegiate teams, was signed in January 2012.
+McKinley Hill Stadium was erected by real estate developer Megaworld Corporation and constructed by All Asia Structures, Inc. The contract to develop the stadium intended for business process outsourcing (BPO) company teams and high school and collegiate teams, was signed in January 2012.

 The stadium was inaugurated on February 7, 2013 with the hosting of the United Football League (UFL) Division One match between Manila Nomads and Philippine Air Force.

 The stadium would be known as the Emperador Stadium, after its sponsor Emperador Distillers Incorporated, a liquor making company and a sister company of Megaworld until around mid-2015.

 Facilities

-McKinley Hill Stadium sits on a 15,000 sqm land in McKinley Hill, Fort Bonifacio, Taguig.
+McKinley Hill Stadium sits on a 15,000 sqm land in McKinley Hill, Barangay Pinagsama, Taguig.
 The stadium has an artificial pitch and a seating capacity of 2,000.
 The pitch measures 97 × 60 m, short of the FIFA recommended standard of 105 × 68 m.